smyaseen/smyaseen/README.md

 Hi, This is SMY! 👋

-A Front-end Intern @ Nisum, A top IT consulting company.
+A Software Engineer @ Nisum, A top IT consulting company.
 Furthermore, I'm an undergrad of CS and a tech enthusiast.
 I spend my time learning and practicing competitive skills, gaining knowledge and building projects.
 Moreover, I am currently focused in learning:

-• Java with its ecosystem including Spring Framework
-• Web Development
-• Linux (Ubuntu)
+• Node.js
-• Git
+• ExpressJS
-• HTML, CSS, Bootstrap, JavaScript and React

-Furthermore, I will be learning in future:

-• Cloud - AWS
+• AWS
-• MERN stack
-• Full stack SaaS with Java, Spring and React
-• CI/CD and TDD
+• Solidity
-• Docker and Kubernetes
+• Blockchain
-• Python, AI and Machine Learning

-Aside from my technical overview, I'm in 5th semester, pursuing Computer Science from SZABIST Karachi Campus.
+Aside from my technical overview, I'm in final year, pursuing Computer Science from SZABIST Karachi Campus.

 # Tech Stack